chicomcastro/untitled-chicken-game/GDD.md

 ## Characters

 - Boy: the protagonist and the only playable character.
-His motive is raise a chicken that becomes not instresting to the Watcher;
+His goal is to raise a chicken that becomes not instresting to the Watcher;
 - Chicken: raised by the Boy, he drinks, eats and exercise;
 - Watcher: he is the villain of the game and it is the Boy's neighbour.
-He can be seen in the window, watching the chicken until he robs and turn it into nuggets.
-There's a way that the Watcher doesn't robs your chicken, doing this unlocks the secret ending;
+He can be seen in the window, watching the chicken until he robs it and turns it into nuggets.
+There's a way that the Watcher doesn't rob your chicken, and by doing this the player unlocks the secret ending;

 ## Gameplay
 - *Untitled Chicken Game* is a *tamagotchi-idle-arcade-like* game;